 After lunch we drove a few km down the coast to Tintagel Castle, an important historical site, and the subject of myths regarding it’s connection to the legend of King Arthur.
 Set on a spectacular rocky promontory a full inspection requires a reasonable level of fitness as there are wooden stairs and rocky steps as the only access to different parts of the property.
 Our legs went to jelly but we got some nice pics, and burned off a few calories on the walk back up the hill to town…

 Next was Port Isaac, home to the TV show ‘Doc Martin’.
 It’s a sweet little town in a gorgeous setting.
 We visited the Doc’s place and Mrs Tishell’s pharmacy, and took some pics.

-Then we headed off again- this time to our last stop of the town at Port Quin- another cute little port town.
-The roads in and out of Port Quin were ridiculous! one car wide with weeds car high either side, and hedges..
+Then we headed off again- this time to our last stop of the day at the town at Port Quin- another cute little port town.
+The roads in and out of Port Quin were ridiculous!- one car wide with weeds car high either side, and hedges..

 It’s a nervous ride waiting see what is around each blind turn.
 The village itself was tiny with only a handful of cottages, which appeared to be owned by The National Trust.
 You can stay there or even on the local castle- all organised by the trust.